Chemical Vapor Infiltration (CVI) Systems

 Chemical vapor infiltration (CVI) is a chemical vapor deposition (CVD) process that is performed at low pressures to allow for coating the internal surfaces of a porous material.
 Using heat and low pressure, precursor vapors penetrate the pores / fibers of the material and deposit to form a conformal coating on the internal surfaces.

-- Dual or multi chamber configuration for improved productivity
+- Single, Dual or multi chamber configuration for improved productivity

 - Substrate temperatures > 1000 degrees Celsius

 - Cascade temperature control using external (furnace) and internal (process) thermocouples for real time continuous in-situ control of temperature profiles

 - CVDWinPrC™ system control software for real time process control, data logging, and recipe editing